Gun law in the Czech Republic: Rules on open and concealed carry

 It is prohibited to carry or transport a firearm with silencer installed.

 Carrying firearm while intoxicated is illegal and can lead to heavy fines and loss of the gun license.
 Police often conduct intoxication tests of open-carrying hunters.

 The law does not include any "gun-free zones" provisions, apart from general prohibition of firearm carry during protests and demonstrations.
 Public authorities that enact and practically enforce ban on firearm carrying within their premises are legally bound to provide option for storing a short firearm upon entry (either in a safe compliant with the Firearms Act or with a police officer).

 The Czech Republic is a relatively safe country: Prague, with the highest crime rate in the country, still ranks as one of the safest capitals in the European Union.
-Considering the number of E type licenses issued, there are about 240,000 people who could potentially carry a firearm; however, it is not clear how many regularly do so.
+Considering the number of E type licenses issued, there are over 260,000 people who can legally carry a firearm for self-defense, of which over 210.000 people actually do so according to a 2024 survey.

 Ammunition and magazine restrictions

 Ammunition may be purchased only by a gun license holder.
 Owners of historical firearms (D - category) can also purchase ammunition suitable for their firearm without a gun license.

 High-penetrating (armor-piercing) ammunition is classified as category A.

 Hollow point bullets for use in short firearms are classified in A-I category and available subject to shall-issue exemption permit.
 For use in long firearms, hollow point bullets are treated the same as other types of ammunition.

 There are no restrictions on caliber type, however firearms with caliber larger than 20mm (apart from signal weapons) are classified as category A. Special safe storage requirements apply for those having more than 500, 10,000 and 20,000 cartridges.

-A January 2021 amendment of the Firearms Act necessitated by the EU Gun Ban introduced "over-the-limit" magazines, i.e. those holding more than 10/20 rounds for use in long/short firearms.
+A January 2021 amendment of the Firearms Act necessitated by the EU Gun Ban introduced a new category of "over-the-limit magazines", i.e. those holding more than 10/20 rounds for use in long/short firearms.
 These may be used in a B category firearm subject to shall issue exemption permit; previous owners were grandfathered.